-After you have finished checking the baby and the mother, find out if the woman has any more questions or needs to talk about anything else.
-If she has any warning signs, carefully explain what the warning sign is and what she must do to care for herself.
-If she needs to get medical help, be sure she knows where and when to go.
-Before you leave her, make a time for her next prenatal checkup.
-Make sure the mother knows when and where the next checkup will be.
+After you have finished checking mother and baby, find out if the woman needs to talk about anything else.
+If she has any warning signs, carefully explain what they mean and how to care for herself.
+If she may need medical help, be sure she knows where and when to go.
+Make sure the mother knows when and where her next prenatal checkup will be.